Policies

 Registrations may be cancelled up to seven (7) days prior to the first day of a course without financial penalty.
 Participants requesting registration cancellation must submit their request in writing to info@illinoisfirechiefs.org.
 No verbal requests for cancellations will be accepted.

-Students who cancel their enrollment due to illness will be required to submit their cancellation request in writing along with a written statement from their Fire Chief.
+Participants who cancel their enrollment due to illness will be required to submit their cancellation request in writing along with a written statement from their Fire Chief.
 Such communication must be submitted directly to info@illinoisfirechiefs.org in order for a cancellation without financial penalty to be considered.
-A $20 processing fee will be applied.
+A $50 processing fee will be applied.

 Participants who do not cancel their registration and do not attend a course will be held responsible for the full cost of the tuition.
 Special situations will be considered by the Executive Director.